Query Engine

 Global merge: merge partial aggs from all segments → final result

-For repeated queries (dashboards, alerts), the cache turns segment scans into sub-microsecond lookups.
+For repeated queries (scheduled reports, dashboards), the cache turns segment scans into sub-microsecond lookups.

 Partial Aggregation